SirLewis/SirLewis/README.md

 ## Projects

-The vast majority of the projects you'll find on my profile are from my school projects, at CPE Lyon.
+The projects you'll find on my profile are mainly school projects, from CPE Lyon.

-You can also see my contribution to other school projects like :
+You can see my main contributions here :

 - https://github.com/saya-rbt/firecloud-monitor : A city scale fire management system.
 - https://github.com/saya-rbt/simple-image-recommender : An image recommendation system using data mining.